 These are pretty much all pieces that can be used in any room of the house so I’m sure you’ll see them in other rooms at some point – best kind of decorating!

 These next two kitchen update ideas take a bit more DIY skill, but they’re still relatively cheap updates to make without going into full-on kitchen renovation mode.

 6. A new faucet

 We’re not doing anything about the faucet in here, but we are definitely missing our other beautiful faucet with the pull down and spray features built right in.
-(You can see our faucet here.)
+(You can see our tips for picking a kitchen faucet here.)

 Just like cabinet handles, you can sneak a new faucet into an old kitchen and then use it after renovating.

 We’re not touching the fan in here, but a new light fixture is an easy way to update the look of a whole room.